kitopang/kitopang/README.md

 Some info about me:

 <h4 align="left">
-  - 3rd year student at University of Maryland studying computer science, statistics, and machine learning.
+  - 3rd year student at University of Maryland studying computer science, stat, and ML.
   <br>
   - Writing software at Hughes as part of the OneWeb Satellite team.
   <br>
-  - Interested in web development, machine learning, and embedded software.</h4>
+  - Interested in web dev, machine learning, and embedded software.</h4>
   <br>

 <h1 align="left">Tech Stack :man_technologist:  </h1>